cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 to allow it to recover the transaction log files needed for the consistency of the restored data directory.

-Once the recovery is complete, the required superuser password will be set into the instance.
-Having done that, the new primary instance will start as usual and the remaining instances will join the cluster as replicas.
+Once the recovery is complete, the operator will set the required superuser password into the instance.
+The new primary instance will start as usual, and the remaining instances will join the cluster as replicas.

-The process is transparent for the user, and managed by the instance manager running in the Pods.
+The process is transparent for the user and it is managed by the instance manager running in the Pods.

 You can optionally specify a `recoveryTarget` to perform a point in time recovery.
 If left unspecified, the recovery will continue up to the latest